 — Grand Hyatt SanDiego (@GrandHyattSD) May 26, 2015

-Not only did we have an amazing time talking shop and teaching each other, but we also did a ton of cooking and baking together!
+Not only did we have an amazing time talking shop and sharing tips and advice with each other, but we also did a ton of cooking and baking together!
 Seriously the food was AMAZING!
 You should head over to each of their blogs and make EVERYTHING! (after making all the recipes here of course, HA!)